BarisNisanci7/Healthcare-Management-System/README.md

 ## Frontend Structure
 Frontend files are located in the `frontend/` directory and provide basic UI implementations for the following services:
-- `authentication.html`: Login and user authentication.
+- `authenticationservice.html`: Login and user authentication.
-- `doctor.html`: Prescription creation by doctors.
+- `doctorservice.html`: Prescription creation by doctors.
-- `pharmacy.html`: Prescription processing by pharmacies.
+- `prescription.html`: Prescription processing by pharmacies.
-- `medicine.html`: Medicine management and search with autocomplete.
+- `medicineservice.html`: Medicine management and search with autocomplete.
-- `notification.html`: Notification management interface.
-- `styles.css`: Shared styles for all frontend components.

 ## Data Models (ER Diagram)
 ![ER Diagram](docs/ER_Diagram.png)